bioinformed/glu-genetics/docs/dev_manual/style.rst

             error has occurred.

-         2) If the code needs to do some cleanup work, but then lets the exception propagate upwards with 'raise'.
+         2) If the code needs to do some cleanup work, but then lets the exception propagate upward with 'raise'.
             'try...finally' is a better way to handle this case.

     - Additionally, for all try/except clauses, limit the 'try' clause